kedanco/100-days-kallaway-log/README.md

 ### Day 4: 6th January Saturday, 2018

-**Today's Progress:** Continued ECommerce Project, Javascript30 Day 1
+**Today's Progress:** Continued Backend Portal Project, Javascript30 Day 1

 **Thoughts:** Today I started on the Javascript 30 challenge!
 I realised that since i'm stuck with the intermediate algorithms challenges on FCC, maybe I can strengthen my basics by starting on this before heading back.
 The difficulty of the challenges is really a notch higher than the previous ones...